Project Overview

 • Process Plant Area, which includes the process plant building, control room, crushing facilities, conveyors, ore bins, control rooms, CIL processing plant, reagent storage building (including chemical and reagent storage), gold room, and collection pond

-• Infrastructure and ancillary facilities that include project site main gate and guard house, administration office and change house, assay laboratory and sample preparation area, truckshop and warehouse, wash pads, process plant workshop and warehouse, meteorological station, explosive magazines, parking areas, ore stockpiles, solid and liquid hazardous waste storage, and fuel storage and dispensing area
+• Infrastructure and ancillary facilities that will include a project site main gate and guard house, administration office and change house, assay laboratory and sample preparation area, truck shop and warehouse, wash pads, process plant workshop and warehouse, meteorological station, explosive magazines, parking areas, ore stockpiles, solid and liquid hazardous waste storage, and fuel storage and dispensing area

 • Roads, including upgrades to the Twin Springs and Cow Hollow roads, and construction of the mine access, internal access, and mine haul roads